I Can’t Be Everything to Everyone (It’s Okay To Say ‘No’)

 Allison Chance

-Born and raised in a small town in Central Florida, Allison Chance had the rare experience of living in the same home her entire life — that is, until she became a military spouse and experienced the excitement and uncertainty of relocating eight times in 10 years.
-Allison graduated from the University of Florida and it was a sorority/fraternity social that brought her and her husband, Kyle, together.
-Their daughter Charlotte, 7, was born in Hawaii and their son Hux, 3, was born in Monterey, CA. Allison is the founder of Anchored Real Estate Group, a boutique real estate firm with a reputation for providing clients the personalized, professional service they deserve.
-She is truly passionate about real estate and helping others and gets to merge both by offering a rebate program for those who serve the community when buying or selling a home.
+Born and raised in a small town in Central Florida, Allison Chance had the rare experience of living in the same home her entire life — that is until she became a military spouse and experienced the excitement and uncertainty of relocating eight times in 10 years.
+Allison graduated from the University of Florida, and it was a sorority/fraternity social that brought her and her husband, Kyle, together.
+Their daughter Charlotte, 10, was born in Hawaii, and their son Hux, 6, was born in Monterey, CA. Allison founded Anchored Real Estate Group, a boutique real estate firm with a reputation for providing clients the personalized, professional service they deserve.
+She is truly passionate about real estate and helping others and gets to merge both by giving back a portion of her commission to those who serve the community when buying or selling a home.
 When she isn’t showing homes or negotiating real estate transactions, you can find her on her yoga mat!
+Allison is a member at the Church of Eleven22 and loves volunteering and supporting non-profits in Jacksonville and around the world.

 2 COMMENTS